 Following a comprehensive assessment completed by an experienced Fedelta Care Manager; you will be assigned specially trained caregivers who are supervised and supported by the Care Manager who will also provide nursing care as needed in accordance with the care plan established by the involved medical team and Fedelta’s Care Manager.

 Our belief is that it is our responsibility as caregivers to discover, establish and maintain the pathway to communication with each individual.

 Care provided is focused on individual needs with the goal of allowing the person to continue their lifestyle, making choices as they are able while maintaining safety.
 Caregivers learn about individual preferences and allow the client independence while providing needed assistance and maintaining safety.
-The initial RN Care Manager assessment provides a baseline from which increasing care needs are easily identified with ongoing RN assessment.
+The initial Care Manager assessment provides a baseline from which increasing care needs are easily identified with ongoing assessment.